ccnmtl/case-consortium/content/case/case_116.md

   \ Measure the Bailout?"
 "title_color": ""
 ---
-*CSJ-13-0051.0*

 This case describes one of the more confounding issues that business reporters face on a regular basis: how to use numbers.
-In late 2010 and March 2011, after a lawsuit, Bloomberg News received thousands of spreadsheets detailing US Federal Reserve System lending to banks during the financial crisis of 2007-10.
+In late 2010 and March 2011, after a lawsuit, *Bloomberg News* received thousands of spreadsheets detailing US Federal Reserve System lending to banks during the financial crisis of 2007-10.
 A team of editors and reporters had to decide first how to make sense of the dense spreadsheets full of acronyms and abbreviations.
 Then it had to design a database to crunch and organize the data for optimal public understanding.

-Epilogue, Teaching Note